 Conferences & Events

-DDCA holds annual conferences and co-hosts other events in collaboration with member institutions and peak bodies.
+DDCA holds regular conferences and co-hosts other events in collaboration with member institutions and peak bodies.
 Details of these events, presentations and papers can be accessed below.

 Beyond Research: Creative arts in the impact, engagement and innovation agenda.
 2017.

-The conference will feature presentations and Q & A panel discussions with experts who each bring their own perspective to the question of how tertiary creative arts can showcase their contribution to the research, engagement and innovation agenda beyond the research definitions and metrics that have been much of the focus of tertiary artists to date.
+The conference featured presentations and Q & A panel discussions with experts who each brought their own perspective to the question of how tertiary creative arts can showcase their contribution to the research, engagement and innovation agenda beyond the research definitions and metrics that have been much of the focus of tertiary artists to date.

 This DDCA and University of Newcastle event focused on students in creative arts research, exploring models for the creative thesis and showcasing the research of creative arts students across the country.
 The Keynote speaker was Professor Stephen Goss (University of Surrey, UK).